 For the last year or so I've been interested in building a new 1911 similar to the Dan Wesson CBOB I wear for the class and EDC but I wanted a 9mm for cheaper ammo than the .45 acp.

 I wanted to build one to save money and because I thought it'd be fun.
 The choices were to get the parts new from a company like Caspian or Fusion and then get all the internal parts from companies like Wilson Combat.
-The problem was it would be about the same price as a new decent 1911.
+The problem was it would be about the same price as a new higher end 1911.
 I would like to do one of these projects later but for know I wanted a "learner project."
-When your talking about $1k in parts it's a little nerve racking to just wade in and start fitting.
+When your talking about over $1k in parts it's a little nerve racking to just wade in and start fitting.
 Mistakes can be costly.

 Option B was to find a cheaper more or less functional 1911 and do some upgrades a little at a time.
 After a couple years looking I found what I was looking for.
 This one is a Rock Island Armory commander sized 9mm.
-It's been bobtailed and has a Caspian slide well fit by a competent gunsmith.
+It's been bobtailed and has a Caspian slide.
 These projects were probably done a while ago because it looks like it's had a very high round count and holster wear.

 I picked it up cleaned and oiled it and took it out for a test drive.
 I had a few failures to feed and many failures to extract resulting in double feeds on the empty case.
 Also, the front sight fell off on the third shot.